Automated Code Editing with Search-Generate-Modify: Results and Analysis

-Figure \ref{fig:case-study-1} shows the progress each step makes towards the synthesis of the correct patch.
+Figure \ref{fig:case-study-1} shows the progress each step makes towards synthesizing the correct patch.
 Given the previous code as input, we retrieve a patch that is very similar to the ground truth from the code base.
 The Levenshtein distance between the retrieved patch and the ground truth is 2 while that between previous code and ground truth is 14.
 The generation model (NatGen) utilizes the retrieved patch and generates a patch based on the code context.
 This step brings the generated patch one step closer to the correct patch, which is only one step away from our goal.
-Finally, the modification model completes the last step by deleting isSoftStopCondition and inserting true.
+Finally, the modification model finishes the last step by deleting \texttt{isSoftStopCondition} and inserting \texttt{true}.

-Figure \ref{fig:case-study-2} shows another example which can prove the robustness of \tool.
-The presence of "by using infinite reconnection loop" in the commit message suggests that stop() should be removed from the previous code.
-Although the retrieved patch is not even close to the ground truth, the generation model (CoditT5 in this case) still recognizes part of the developer's intent and removes stop().
-Based on the output of generation model, the editing model further deletes another statement m\_loadFailure = true; and finally returns reportNode (t.getMessage()); , which proves to be the correct patch.
+Figure \ref{fig:case-study-2} shows another example which can prove the robustness of \tool. ``By using infinite reconnection loop'' in commit message suggests that \texttt{stop()} should be wiped out from the previous code.
+Although the retrieved patch is not even close to the ground truth, the generation model (CoditT5 in this case) still recognizes part of the developer's intent and removes \texttt{stop()}.
+Based on the output of generation model, the editing model further deletes another statement \texttt{m\_loadFailure = true;} and finally returns \texttt{reportNode (t.getMessage()); }, which proves to be the correct patch.

-Figure \ref{fig:ablation_b2f} further shows the effectiveness of each step (search, generate, modify): for all the three off-the-shelf code generation models, introducing search can improve the patch generation, and modifying the generated patch can further improve the performance.
-On \sdata retrieved edits can improve the $top1$ exact match of PLBART by $3.97\%$, and the modifying step further improves it with another $1.81\%$.
+Figure \ref{fig:ablation_b2f} further shows the effectiveness of each step (search, generate, modify): for all the three off-the-shelf code generation models, adding search can improve the patch generation, and modifying the generated patch can further improve the performance.
+On \sdata retrieved edits can improve the $top1$ exact match of PLBART \cite{ahmad2021unified} by $3.97\%$, and the modifying step further improves it with another $1.81\%$.
 Such an improvement can also be found on \mdata.